Maleick/byvalver/assets/docs/BAD_BYTE_FRAMEWORK_DESIGN.md

     for (int i = 0; i < 4; i++) {
         uint8_t byte = (val >> (i * 8)) & 0xFF;
         if (!is_bad_char_free_byte(byte)) {
-            return 0;  // Found a bad character
+            return 0;  // Found a bad byte
         }
     }
     return 1;  // All bytes ok
 }

 /**
- * Check if a buffer is free of bad characters
+ * Check if a buffer is free of bad bytes
  * @param data: Buffer to check
  * @param size: Buffer size
  * @return: 1 if all bytes ok, 0 if any byte is bad